dunhamsteve/newt/README.md

 v1 of cases requires a constructor and vars, var, or default.

+### Main

+- [ ] flag for debug?

+### Data

+- [x] typecheck `plus`
+- [ ] don't leave extra "Axiom" entries for incomplete `data` (switch to a map or drop the order)
+- [ ] Check types when declaring data (collect telescope and check final type against type constructor)
+- [ ] Learn stuff like `n = S k` in case trees.
+  - Need test case
+  - If this is all var = tm, I could mutate the local env (Would it need to be `let` to be used in unification?)
+  - I could subst into something (environment / goal?)
+  - I could carry around extra stuff for unification
+  - With names, I could dump a `let` into the env
+- [ ] Handle default cases (non-constructor)
+- [ ] When we do impossible, take agda approach
+- [ ] test cases.
+Maybe from pi-forall

+### Primitives

+Maybe we can declare primitive ops and not hardwire a list in the codegen?

+- [ ] Add primitive strings
+- [ ] Add primitive numbers
+- [ ] Wire through compilation
+- [ ] Magic Nat in compilation

+### Erasure

+We need some erasure for runtime.
+The pi-forall notation isn't compatible with implicits.
+Maybe use Idris2 or Agda notation.
+Prop is another option.

+- [ ] Erased values?
+  - pi-forall handles this, so it's probably not too crazy.
+She won't go near implicits and I think I understand why.
+  - I don't think I Want to go full QTT at the moment
+  - Is erased different from 0/many?

+### Compilation

+Code generation is partially done.

 - [ ] Handle meta in compile
 - [ ] Default case (need to process list to cases and maybe default)
-- [ ] Arity for top level functions (and lombda for partial application)
+- [ ] Arity for top level functions (and lambda for partial application)
      - I can do this here, but I'll have to wire in M, otherwise maybe a transform before this (we could pull out default case too)

-When we do impossible, take agda approach

-- [x] typecheck plus
-  - [x] checkAlt
+- [ ] Javascript operators / primitives
-  - [ ] process data decl should check some stuff
+- [ ] Don't do assign var to fresh var

+### Parsing / Language

 - [x] switch to FC
+- [ ] add operators to parser state (Are we going to run this on LHS too?)
+- [ ] Modules and namespaces
+- [ ] List sugar

+### Editor

+- [ ] Type at point for the editor

+### Typecheck / Elaboration

 - [ ] think about whether there needs to be a desugar step separate from check/infer

-- [ ] look into Lennart.newt issues
-- [ ] Type at point for the editor
-- [ ] add operators to parser state (Are we going to run this on LHS too?)

-- [ ] Data
-  - [x] Read data as real constructors
-  - [x] Typecheck / eval the same
-  - [x] Add data elimination / case #partial
-    - [ ] test cases.
-Maybe from pi-forall
 - [x] Code Gen #partial
 - [ ] Less expansion
   - Look at smallTT rules
   - Can we not expand top level - expand in unification and matching pi types?
+- [ ] look into Lennart.newt issues

 So smalltt has TopVar with a Level. typechecking binders end up as top too.